damianbal/vs-phpclassgen/README.md

 }
 ```

-Note: Make sure that your source code is under src directory.
+Note: Make sure that your source code is under src directory, or app if it is Laravel.

 ### Animated examples